A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid: Proofs of Theorems

 is totally unimodular since $ $ augments $A$ by a series of identities and the negative of the first row.
-We show that the Ghouila-Houri condition holds.
-Let $S$ be a collection of columns of $A$.
-Partition $S$ so that $h$ is in its own partition $S_1$ (which can be empty if the index corresponding to column $h$ is not in $S$) and all other columns are in the partition $S_2$.
-Then consider the vector
+It is easy to verify that $A$ is totally unimodular, for example it satisfies the conditions of the theorem by Hoffman (\cite{HellerT1956}).